TrudAX/denistrunin-blog/src/posts/performance-projmanage/index.md

 One person can combine several roles but **all these roles** should be a part of the project.

-### The typical mistakes of organizing a team
+### Typical mistakes of organizing a team

 Let's discuss what can happen if we don't configure a team as recommended:

 #### - No project manager allocated

-Initially that seems reasonable, the system is critically slow, you need just technical people who tell you what to do and not managers.
-But this became an important factor after that.
+Initially that seems reasonable: the system is critically slow, you need just technical people who tell you what to do and not managers.
+But this became an important factor later.

-A lot of performance tasks are complex, have no direct impact on users and in order to resolve require efforts from different people.
+A lot of performance tasks are complex, have no direct impact on users and require efforts from different people in order to be solved.

 > Probably the most typical example here is a recurring batch job that tries to reserve quantity for open orders, but some orders are old, will never be reserved and the process happens again and again.
-Or some integration task that tries to process wrong messages every time it runs and does not mark them with the error flag.
+Or an integration task that tries to process wrong messages every time it runs and does not mark them with an error flag.

-Such tasks can produce a huge constant load on AOSes and SQL Server and are quite complex to resolve.
+Such jobs can produce a huge constant load on AOSes and SQL Server and are quite complex to resolve.
 You need to contact business users, understand the reason for such multiple processing, find a solution, develop and test a fix(this can be complex for a procedure that was developed 5 years ago and nobody wants to touch it).
 So a good project manager should allocate resources for tasks like this and control the execution.

 #### - Only SQL DBA/Infrastructure team is involved

 This is a typical situation in the beginning.
-Users complaining about performance, you ask you DBA check servers to find the reason.
+Users complaining about performance, you ask you DBA to check servers and find the reason.
 Often this doesn't work and ends up with more statistics or index updates.
-A lot of performance problems are related to parameter sniffing issues or Dynamics AX settings/code, and it is hard for SQL DBA to fix that, without knowing what is the logical purpose of these tables and what should be the correct plans for this.
+A lot of performance problems are related to parameter sniffing issues or Dynamics AX settings/code, and it is hard for SQL DBA to fix that, without knowing what is the logical purpose of these tables and what should be the correct SQL plans for long queries.

 #### - SQL DBA/Infrastructure team is not involved

-This is an opposite situation to the previous case.
-Very often these problems are related to SQL Server or hardware configuration.
+This is the opposite situation to the previous case.
+Sometimes performance problems are related to SQL Server or hardware configuration.

-This twit probably represents a common problem.
-A lot of hardware used for multimillion ERP implementations are less powerful than a typical gaming laptop.
+This tweet probably represents a common problem.
+Hardware used for multimillion ERP implementations is less powerful than a typical gaming laptop.

 ![Slow Hardware](SlowHardware.png)

 If you don't include SQL/Infrastructure team into the project team, there is a high chance they just push back any recommendations.

 Even for the most obvious performance counters it is quite easy to reject recommendations, let's take a CPU load as an example.
-If the load on AOS is 80% and the recommendation is to add more CPU cores - can be argued that almost 20% not used and everything is OK, or if CPU is 100% for 10 minutes and then 10minutes 20% - the average will be 60%.
+If the load on AOS is 80%(that is really big) and the recommendation is to add more CPU cores, it can be argued that almost 20% are not used and everything is OK.
+Or if CPU load is 100% for 10 minutes and then 20% for 10minutes - the average will be 60%.
 Such discussions are very time consuming and not productive, and may be simplified if all participants are within one team.

 #### - Only AX technical consultant involved